galtshifter/hash-tool/README.md

 ## How to run

-If you have go installed, you can run this tool running this command:
+If you have go installed, you can run this tool using this command:
 ```
 go run ./cmd/hash-tool
 ```